Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 - Best shapes: Arches, ovals, rectangles, organic "blob" shapes

-- Why they work: Large flat area displays full cane slice; lightweight for comfortable wear
+- Why they work: Large flat area displays the full cane slice; finished weight and hardware still need a sample check

 - Efficiency: Cut shapes tightly from a patterned slab; use scrap for studs